CHAITRIKACHOWDHURY/ten-pin-bowling/README.md

 # Ten Pin Bowling
-This is the assesment submission project for Ten Pin Bowling Score Calculator.
+Project for Ten Pin Bowling Score Calculator.
 ## Business Rules

 * A game consists of ten frames.
 Frame 1-9 are composed of two rolls.
 Frame 10 can be composed of up to three rolls